MicrosoftDocs/learn/learn-pr/iot/introduction-lamda-architecture-iot-solutions/includes/2-Learn-about-hot-cold-paths-lambda-architecture.md

 Hybrid systems are the result of conflicting goals.
-However, having conflicting goals is not necessarily a bad thing.
+However, having conflicting goals isn't necessarily a bad thing.
 This unit describes the hybrid nature of the IoT lambda architecture.

 ## Data paths

 The conflict in Azure IoT is as follows.
-Telemetry data is coming in hot, there is lots of it, and you want to analyse it quickly.
-Preventive maintenance is probably the most common goal of an IoT system, and let's say this is the goal of your analysis.
-However, you also want to archive all the data, and run some deeper analysis on longer periods of data.
-The deeper analysis is to try to detect longer term trends, or failure patterns that might be difficult to detect with a shorter real-time sample.
+Telemetry data is coming in hot, there is lots of it, and it needs to be analyzed quickly.
+Preventive maintenance is the goal of this analysis.
+All the data should also be stored, both to archive it, and to run some deeper analysis over longer time periods.
+The deeper analysis is to try to detect longer term trends, or failure patterns, that might be difficult to detect with a shorter real-time sample.

 One of the easiest ways of handling this duality at the device sensor end of things, is to send two messages.
-The first message contains only the telemetry data that needs analysed in real-time.
+The first message contains only the telemetry data that needs analyzed in real-time.
 The second message contains the telemetry, and all the other data that might be needed for deeper analysis or archiving.

 The IoT Hub routes these two messages to different resources.
-It is common to use the familiar terms _hot_, _warm_, _cool_ and _cold_ in data analysis.
+It is common to use the familiar terms _hot_, _warm_, _cool_, and _cold_ in data analysis.
 Hot clearly means a real-time approach is needed.
 Warm can have the same meaning, though perhaps the data is "near" real-time, or at least, recent.
 Cool means the flow of data is slow.
 Cold means that the data is stored and not "flowing".

-## Understand lambda architecure
+## Understand lambda architecture

-The _Lambda architecure_ of Azure IoT enables multiple paths.
+The _Lambda architecture_ of Azure IoT enables multiple paths.
 However, for the sake of explanation, let's limit this to two paths, hot and cold.
 The hot path is the streaming telemetry routed into real-time analysis.
-This is also the right path to trigger warnings and alerts.
+This path is also the right path to trigger warnings and alerts.

 The cold path is a batch processing path for telemetry data storage.